Mobee-App/documentation/docs/documentation-api/3 - Document Generation Module/3 - mobee-document-configuration.md

         - **Name:** Authorization
         - **Value:** Bearer [Token provided by Mobee]

           **Note:** Before saving, ensure that the token has the "Bearer " prefix.
-If not, add the prefix with a space.
+If not, add the prefix with a trailing space at the end.

             For example: If the token is `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c`, make it: `Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c`